The Most Instagrammed L.A. Landmarks

-It probably doesn't surprise you that local spots like Disneyland and Dodger Stadium have the official honor of being among the most Instagrammed places in the world.
-But the L.A. love doesn't end there.
-A slew of haunts pops up in our Instagram feeds on the regular, courtesy of locals and out-of-towners alike.
+It probably doesn't surprise you that local spots like Disneyland and Dodger Stadium have the official honour of being among the most Instagrammed places in the world.
+But, the L.A. love doesn't end there.
+A slew of haunts pops up in our Instagram feeds on the reg, courtesy of locals and out-of-towners alike.

 Ahead, get ready to feast your eyes on some of the coolest, most photogenic corners of the city — without ever having to sit in traffic.
 From a Blade Runner building to the dreamiest art havens around, click through for the L.A. spots that are always #instagood.